notsage817/Data-Engineer/Data lakes/spark.md

   a big data storage system that splits data into chunks and stores the chunks across a cluster of computers.
 ### Spark
+#### DAG(Directed Acyclical Graph)

+Step-by-step directions of what functions and data spark will need before start wrangling data.